techidaily/site-ai-video-editing/source/_posts/updated-in-2024-use-your-social-media-app-and-make-slow-motion-videos-by-reading-this-guide-besides-learning-slow-motion-snapchat-get-useful-apps-serving-th.md

 ![export video to your device](https://images.wondershare.com/filmora/article-images/2023/slowing-down-videos-in-snapchat-14.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/sn2STvYRVb8?si=Z-XhJJ1Mc-Em5Kqy" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Filmora is more than just a simple tool with cutting, trimming, and merging features.
 It is an AI platform that can generate music, scripts, and images for diverse needs.
 With its cloud storage, you can start editing where you left off.
 Smartphone users don't have to worry because Filmora is now available as a mobile app.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/c-BHGGIC0zE?si=FzUQKZa-bx8OlKuB" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Some Smart and Unique Features of Filmora